bunnybumbum/channel_laravel/README.md

 In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

-## Security Vulnerabilities

-Please review [our security policy](https://github.com/laravel/vonage-notification-channel/security/policy) on how to report security vulnerabilities.

 ## License

 Channel_laravel is open-sourced software licensed under the [MIT license](LICENSE.md).